Kidney Ureter And Suprarenal Gland Question And Answers

 Course Of Kidney:

-• Renal arteries arises directly from the abdominal aorta (between L1 and L2)
+• Renal arteries arise directly from the abdominal aorta (between L1 and L2)

-• Right renal artery passes to the right side and left renal artery to left side
+• The right renal artery passes to the right side and the left renal artery to the left side

 Kidney Ureter And Suprarenal Gland Segment Of Kidney Course